- The University of Birmingham is a top British University located in England's second largest city

 The University of Birmingham has a vibrant and lively academic community.
 It is difficult to not feel inspired by the campus, which is rich in heritage and beauty and set in a leafy green site with a wealth of amenities and attractions.
 The campus is built on a 276-acre park with beautiful, red brick buildings.
 UoB has an undergraduate population of over 17,300 undergraduate students and 8,700 graduate students.

 The University of Birmingham has made a strategic decision to open almost all of its undergraduate programs to incoming study abroad and exchange students.
 This means that you will now have access to one of the widest ranges of courses available at any U.K. institution.
-If you meet the pre-requisite entry requirements, you'll be able to select courses across disciplines to develop an academic program that is suitable for your level, interests and subject requirements.
+If you meet the pre-requisite entry requirements, you'll be able to select courses from up to three of the following colleges at UoB:

-Classes are called modules and are worth either 10 or 20 UoB credits each.
+Classes are called modules at UoB and are worth either 10 or 20 UoB credits each.
 You are required to enroll in 60 UoB credits each semester.

 - 10 UoB credits = 3 UMD credits

 - 20 UoB credits = 5 UMD credits